billfitzgerald/infosec-primer/getting_started.md

 Then, click the **OK** button.

-To complete the setup, skip ahead to the [C4.4 Installing Proxy SSL Certificate to Browser and Mobile Devices](#h.toolkit-zap-proxy-ssl-cert) section below.
+To complete the setup, skip ahead to the [C4.4 Installing Proxy SSL Certificate on Browser and Mobile Devices](#h.toolkit-zap-proxy-ssl-cert) section below.

 * * *

 * **Return to** [Navigation: Getting Started](#h.toolkit-nav)
 * **Return to** [Navigation: ZAP Proxy Setup](#h.toolkit-zap-nav)

-### <a name="h.toolkit-zap-proxy-different-box"></a>C4.3 Setup for testing mobile devices, and/or web browsers on a different computer than the proxy
+### <a name="h.toolkit-zap-proxy-different-box"></a>C4.3 Setup for Testing Mobile Devices and/or Web Browsers on a Different Computer from the Proxy

 The steps in this section are only relevant in the following scenarios: